Signage in rural India

 - If a stray dog attacks, do anything necessary to shield yourself from being bitten near the head or upper body.

 If bitten, immediately wash the wound with soap and water, and seek care at the closest medical facility.
 The same holds true if a stray dog licks any area of broken skin, or near any mucous membranes.
-Unvaccinated individuals will require a series of vaccinations: one dose post-exposure, and additional doses on day 3, 7, and 14, as well as a rabies immune globulin at the same time as the first dose.
+Unvaccinated individuals will require a series of vaccinations: one dose post-exposure, and additional doses on day 3, 7, and 14, as well as a shot of rabies immune globulin at the same time as the first dose.

 Global Rescue members should contact Global Rescue at the time of exposure so that we can coordinate post-exposure care in a timely manner.
+The Global Rescue Operations team is standing by 24 hours a day, 7 days a week, and 365 days a year to provide travel assistance and advisory services to our members worldwide.

 Former firefighter and Global Rescue member Martin Lesperance was three days from the summit o